 Candidates who aspire to become a Pilot must know the different employment opportunities available for them as Pilots.
 To help candidates we have prepared a list of industries were the employment opportunities for pilots are easily available.
 The list includes the following:

 In order to become a successful pilot, it is important for candidates to join a company or organisation where the scope of opportunities and growth are higher than others.
 There are a number of companies and organisations that hire pilots.
 Instead of getting confused about which company or organisation should be the best choice, candidates can go through the following that will help them to dig out the best company as per their requirement and qualifications.

-Pilots’ salary depends on the industry in which they have been hired.
+Pilot's salary depends on the industry in which they have been hired.
+Pilot salaries can vary based on their certification and their logged flying hours.
+Pilots are deployed by private operators, can be enlisted in the military forces or can pursue a lucrative career as a Commercial Pilot.
 Mentioned-below are the salary scale of the different types of pilots: